wagiro/BurpBounty/README.md

   * Case sensitive: Only match if case sensitive
   * Not in cookie: if you want find if any cookie attribute is not present
   * Content type: you can specify one or multiple (separated by comma) content type to search the string, regex or payload.
 For example: text/plain, text/html, ...
-  * Response Code: you can specify one or multiple (separated by coma) HTTP response code to find string, regex or payload.
+  * Response Code: you can specify one or multiple (separated by comma) HTTP response code to find string, regex or payload.
 For example.
 300, 302, 400, ...

 #### 4. Write an Issue